karllhughes/learn/_posts/2020-10-09-javascript-blogs.md

 ### 10. **[Tania Rascia](https://www.taniarascia.com/)**

 Tania is a Senior Software Engineer and open-source hobbyist.
 She has been featured in the official React docs, won 3rd in Personal Dev Blog of the Year, and has written dozens of articles for DigitalOcean, SitePoint, Envato Tuts+, and more.
-Her blog content consists of articles, tutorials, and tips on programming, and are sought after by millions every year.
-The blog displays the author's technical expertise and ability to break down complicated subjects into simple terms.
-Tania's writing is excellent, concise, and informative.
+Her web dev blog content consists of articles, tutorials, and tips on programming, and are sought after by millions every year.
+The blog displays the author’s technical expertise and ability to break down complicated subjects into simple terms which makes it one of the best programming blogs for beginners.
+Tania’s writing is excellent, concise, and informative.
 There are little to no errors or inaccuracies, and facts are backed up with code snapshots and links.
 On average 1-2 new articles are published every month and have been since 2015.

 * Writing Quality - 5
 * Consistency -  3